haibaraaaaai/polarcam-rewrite/README.md

 ---

-## 7) Known gotchas
+## 6) Known gotchas

-* If you see *“QObject::startTimer / killTimer from another thread”*, it’s almost always a timer created or stopped outside the GUI thread.
-We avoid `QApplication.processEvents()` in worker loops and keep timer usage strictly on the main thread.
-* Exposure textbox is **milliseconds**. `set_timing(inf, None)` lets the camera choose the **max FPS** for the current ROI + exposure; changing ROI or exposure changes that ceiling.
-* ROI snapping: hardware enforces the step/min/max above; what you ask for isn’t always what you get (watch the status bar or ROI fields for the applied values).
+* ROI snapping: hardware enforces the step/min/max allowed by the camera; and sometimes snapping to a spot will over/under cut the spot.

 ---

-## 8) Contact / notes to self
+## 7) Notes to self

-* Core analysis defaults: alias guard (fps/4), phase‑binned A26 as occupancy cue, HMM/change‑points for N(t), Allan variance for timescales.
+* Alias guard (fps/4).
 * Polarization layout reminder: (0,0)=90°, (0,1)=45°, (1,0)=135°, (1,1)=0°.

 (End)